 1 gauze pad, 2 band aids, and 1 alcohol swab

 - Follow the included instructions for testing.
 No doctor or lab visit needed!

 - Mail your samples and questionnaire in the provided envelope.

 After filling out the questionnaire and returning your samples, you will receive an email when your test results are ready.
 This is usually within 10 to 20 days after receipt of your samples.

 Please note that I don’t benefit from or participate in this test in any way.
 I don’t make any money when you order it, nor do I see your results or review them.
 In fact, the proceeds from the sale of the tests go entirely to GrassrootsHealth, a non-profit public health research organization.

 I simply offer this test kit to you as a courtesy and convenience.
 I heartily recommend this test to everyone because I believe it is beyond valuable for you to know your levels of both vitamin D3 and omega-3s.

 Do yourself – and your health – a tremendous favor.
-Order your Vitamin D and Omega-3 Index test kit today and begin your journey to healthy levels.
+Order your Vitamin D & Omega-3 Test Kit today and begin your journey to healthy levels.